Laura-O/Udacity-Data-Eng-Capstone/Readme.md

 There are countless data resources on the internet but they are rarely combined and matched.
 Considering the sheer amount of data this is definitely a mammoth task which would not be possible to do in a single ETL process.

+Therefore, this is a start to structure available information a bit better and to put it in a dashboard for easier visualization.

 ## Step 2: Project scope and purpose

 The data I finally used in this project contains different abbreviations and symbols for the tokens.
 For the ones saved in the same database, I am fixing this right after downloading the data from the API so the symbols are consistent in the database.
 To have a connection between the different tables, I decided to create a facts table containing all the used terms, a unique symbol and the full name.

 ## Step 3: Define the data model

+The data model is setup around the central fact table containing all used symbols.

 ![Database](assets/db.png?raw=true "ER Diagram")